walshbr/textanalysiscoursebook/book/topic-modeling/bags-of-words.md

 ]
 ```

-Not only would be want to know what words are being used, we'd also want to know how often they are mentioned.
+The nuanced context of the sentences that makes the two of them different disappears, but we get the sense that they both discuss similar material.
+Now, we would not only want to know what words are being used; we'd also want to know how often they are mentioned.
 So a bag of words model for the following two sentences might produce something like the following:

-Sentence 1: "Barbara is doing fine, thank you."
+* Sentence A: "Barbara is doing fine, thank you."
-Sentence 2: "Thank you, Dave.
+* Sentence B: "Thank you, Dave.
 I am doing fine."

 ```
 Words in Corpus